MurpheyLab/trep/doc/placeholders.rst

 These are currently undefined references that need to be properly placed and filled out.

-.. _internal_ref_FrameSequence:
+.. _internal_ref_TapeMeasure:

-Internal Details for FrameSequence
+Internal Details for TapeMeasure
 ----------------------------------